-To minimize disturbances to the ATC system, the Customer must design its interconnection facilities to protect its transformer with a Customer-owned protective scheme utilizing a circuit breaker, or circuit switcher as appropriate for the primary tripping device.
+To minimize disturbances to the ATC system and provide for customer ownership of their interconnection Protection Systems, the Customer must design its interconnection facilities to protect its transformer with a Customer-owned protective scheme utilizing a circuit breaker, or circuit switcher as appropriate for the primary tripping device.
 ATC may contact the Customer to facilitate coordination of protection schemes between systems, including addition of current transformers (CTs) to accommodate bus differential scheme changes.